bcc-code/developer.bcc.no/docs/guides/coding-guide.md

 Currently the defacto standard for Open APIs.
 Lightweight and human-readable.

 * **gRPC with protobuf**
-Offers better performance and easier code generation, but not human readable in transit.
+Offers better performance and easier code generation, but a bit harder to set up and use, and not human readable in transit.

 * ** **